Spring Plant Fair with Artisan Market

 May 26, 2019 10:00 am - 4:00 pm

 An exciting day out for experienced and novice gardeners alike

-For 2017 our Plant Fair will be renewed and expanded to be bigger and better than ever before!
-With specialist nurseries, new artisan and conservation zones, entertainment and children’s activities, we’ll have something for every taste and age.
+Join us for our 2019 Plant Heritage Plant Fair & Artisan Market which is set to be bigger and better than ever before!
+With specialist nurseries, artisan products, conservation zone, entertainment and children’s activities, we’ll have something for every taste and age.
 Plant Heritage is a charity dedicated to the conservation of rare garden plants.

-Featuring nurseries from near and far with lots of unusual and popular plants for sale, including The Tree Peony Nursery from Yorkshire, ferns, grasses, alpines and much more.
+Featuring nurseries from near and far with lots of unusual and popular plants for sale, including trees, ferns, grasses, alpines and much more.
 We’ll have local National Plant Collections and the Suffolk Plant Heritage propagation group on site, selling rare plants which are not easily found elsewhere.
 We’ll also be selling a wide range of garden accessories; from antique garden tools to modern sculpture and garden furniture.

 This year we’re proud to welcome a number of Garden Societies, Local and National Charities to our Plant Heritage Spring Fair.
 They’ll be on hand during the day to give specialist advice about maintaining plants, gardens and different types of wildlife.

 800 Free Plants

 We’ll be giving away 800 plants to the first 800 visitors to claim them.
 Giving a plant away is the best form of conservation.

 The Garden Marquee will host a wide range of workshops throughout the day, including lots of insider tip and tricks.
 Our Plant Doctors will also be available to offer advice on any gardening topic, identifying your mystery plants and plant problems.